ST10469550/MbongeniStylesBoutique/README.md

 <img width="1024" height="1536" alt="KIDS BOYS JACKETS__01" src="https://github.com/user-attachments/assets/d5df206c-c0b3-4426-a1b9-d3f75f0b4db2" />
 <img width="1024" height="1536" alt="KIDS BOYS T-Shirts__01" src="https://github.com/user-attachments/assets/a90815b4-bf5b-4cd3-b1d7-3cca9a61a0ea" />
 <img width="1024" height="1536" alt="KIDS GIRLS T-Shirts__01" src="https://github.com/user-attachments/assets/d78372f2-8dfa-4228-b860-aea372fc1709" />

+# Mbongeni’s Style Boutique —
+# P-2 Website Update Log
+**Date:** 29 September 2025

+## What I Worked On

+Today I focused on refining the layout and user experience of my fashion brand’s website.
+I wanted the site to feel premium, responsive, and true to the South African heritage that inspires my designs.

+## Changes I Made

+### 1. Fixed Navigation Bar
+- Made the main navigation bar stay at the top of the screen using `position: fixed`.
+- Added `z-index: 1000` and `box-shadow` for layering and visual depth.
+- Increased `padding-top` on the header to prevent content overlap.

+### 2. Resized Images
+- Blog and product images were too large and disrupted the layout.
+- Added `max-width` and `max-height` constraints to keep visuals clean and proportional.
+- Ensured images scale properly across devices.

+### 3. Responsive Layout
+- Added media queries for mobile screens.
+- Navigation links stack vertically on smaller devices.
+- Adjusted font sizes and padding for better readability.

+### 4. Styling Enhancements
+- Gold accents for headings, buttons, and hover effects to match the brand’s luxury vibe.
+- Consistent typography using `'Poppins', sans-serif`.
+- Clean spacing and dark background for a bold, elegant aesthetic.

+## Navigation Header Issues I Solved

+This part gives me a headache.
+- Initially, the nav bar scrolled with the page — not ideal for a boutique site.
+- After fixing it to the top, it started covering the header content.
+- I had to tweak layout spacing and header padding to make everything line up properly.
+- Now it’s smooth, fixed, and looks great across devices.

+##  Next Steps
+- Add a mobile menu toggle for smaller screens
+- Create dropdowns for categories like “Women,” “Men,” and “Kids”
+- Add scroll animations or transitions for extra polish
+- Build a featured product slider or carousel

+## Final Thoughts
+I’m proud of how the site is shaping up even thou its still need the same look and feel.
+It’s clean, stylish, and rooted in the culture that inspires my brand.
+This update was a big step forward — and I’m just getting started.